Search Algorithms in AI

 Optimality: DFS is not optimal, meaning the number of steps in reaching the solution, or the cost spent in reaching it is high.

 Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
-It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a ‘search key’), and explores all of the neighbour nodes at the present depth prior to moving on to the nodes at the next depth level.
+It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a ‘search key’), and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.
+It is implemented using a queue.

 Question.
 Which solution would BFS find to move from node S to node G if run on the graph below?